snowplow-incubator/data-product-accelerators/content/composable-cdp-with-predictive-ml-modeling/_index.md

 **Data Activation**
 - Snowplow modelled web data (*page views*, *sessions* and *users*) stored in your data warehouse
-- Set `user_id` in the tracker to your business user identifier (see [docs](https://docs.snowplow.io/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/javascript-tracker-v2/tracker-setup/other-parameters-2/#setting-the-user-id)) so that the user can be identified and connected to your Hightouch destinations
+- Set `user_id` in the tracker to your business user identifier (see [docs](https://docs.snowplow.io/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/javascript-tracker-v2/tracker-setup/other-parameters-2/#setting-the-user-id)) so that the user can be identified and connected to your Census destinations
-- Hightouch account and a user with admin role
+- Census account and a user with admin role

 #### What you will build